Keeping London at the forefront of global business

 ensure the skills system helps London business build its home-grown workforce

-London First and the North West Business Leadership Team (NWBLT) have come together to launch a major report on the future of apprenticeships.
-Since the launch of the Apprenticeship Levy the system has been criticised as being too rigid and inflexible, impeding access and uptake and leading to monies remaining unspent.
+London First and the North West Business Leadership Team (NWBLT) came together to launch a major report on the future of apprenticeships.
+Since the launch of the Apprenticeship Levy, the system has been criticised as being too rigid and inflexible, impeding access and uptake and leading to monies remaining unspent.

-To make the system more flexible and accessible, we are calling for four key pragmatic changes:
+To make the system more flexible and accessible, we are calling for key pragmatic changes:

 Enhance the Institute for Apprenticeships and Technical Education’s (IfATE) position as an employer-driven ‘one-stop-shop’ for information and support;